cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 see the [Network of Pis Hostnames](#pi-network-hostnames) section for our recommendation on setting hostnames.

-### Private Network Cluster Setup with cm-burn :o:
+### Private Network Cluster Setup with cm-burn :o2:

 ![No](images/no.png)